gsantoro/blog/content/posts/shrink to secure in kubernetes.md

 categories:
 - Kubernetes
 - Container Security
 description: Enhance your Kubernetes security using compact containers.
-Discover effective techniques like Wolfi OS, Buildpacks, and finally Melange and Apko from Chainguard.
+Discover effective techniques like Wolfi OS, Buildpacks, and finally Melange and Apko from Chainguard
 ---

 Reduce your Kubernetes container size to improve security.